thogiti/thogitiB.github.io/content/2023-04-12-Writing-Zero-Knowledge-Proofs-and-Circuits-in-Four-Languages.md

 ```

-In this code, we define our circuit struct $DotProduct$, which contains the input signals $a$ and $b$, and an output signal $result$.
-We also implement the $Circuit$ trait for our circuit, which defines how the circuit should be constructed and constrained.
+In this code, we define our circuit struct `DotProduct`, which contains the input signals `a` and `b`, and an output signal `result`.
+We also implement the `Circuit` trait for our circuit, which defines how the circuit should be constructed and constrained.

-We define the input signals $a$ and $b$ using $meta.advice\_column()$, which creates a new advice column in the circuit.
-We also define the intermediate signals $mul$ and $add$, which will be used to perform the multiplication and addition operations.
-Finally, we define the output signal $result$.
+We define the input signals `a` and `b` using `meta.advice_column()`, which creates a new advice column in the circuit.
+We also define the intermediate signals `mul` and `add`, which will be used to perform the multiplication and addition operations.
+Finally, we define the output signal `result`.

-We constrain the input signals to the values provided using $meta.enable_constant()$, which constrains the advice column to a constant value.
-We then constrain the multiplication signals using $meta.multiply()$, which constrains the product of the corresponding components of $a$ and $b$ to the corresponding multiplication signal.
-We then constrain the addition signals using $meta.add()$, which constrains the sum of the corresponding multiplication signals to the corresponding addition signal.
-Finally, we constrain the output signal to the last addition signal using $meta.copy()$, and constrain it to the value provided using $meta.constrain\_equal()$.
+We constrain the input signals to the values provided using `meta.enable_constant()`, which constrains the advice column to a constant value.
+We then constrain the multiplication signals using `meta.multiply()`, which constrains the product of the corresponding components of `a` and `b` to the corresponding multiplication signal.
+We then constrain the addition signals using `meta.add()`, which constrains the sum of the corresponding multiplication signals to the corresponding addition signal.
+Finally, we constrain the output signal to the last addition signal using `meta.copy()`, and constrain it to the value provided using `meta.constrain_equal()`.

-To use this circuit, we can instantiate it with the values for $a$ and $b$, and an empty vector for $result$.
-We can then create a proof using $ Prover::prove() $, and verify the proof using $ Verifier::verify() $.
+To use this circuit, we can instantiate it with the values for `a` and `b`, and an empty vector for `result`.
+We can then create a proof using ` Prover::prove() `, and verify the proof using ` Verifier::verify() `.
 Here's an example:

 ```rust